Snowflake-Labs/sfquickstarts/site/devlabs/Resource Optimization - Introduction.md

 ####Performance Optimization Guide to Resource Optimization
 The queries provided in this guide are intended to help you identify areas in which poor performance might be causing excess consumption, driven by a variety of factors.

-###Query Tiers
+##Query Tiers
-Each query within the Resource Optimization Snowflake Guides will have a tier designation just below its name.
+Each query within the Resource Optimization Snowflake Guides will have a tier designation just to the right of its name as "(T*)".
 The following tier descriptions should help to better understand those designations.

 ####Tier 1 Queries
 At its core, Tier 1 queries are essential to Resource Optimization at Snowflake and should be used by each customer to help with their consumption monitoring - regardless of size, industry, location, etc.